Mobile Fraud Alert Service FAQ

 What if a suspicious transaction is, in fact, fraud?

-If you confirm that one or more transactions are fraudulent, we’ll text you a number to call to validate outstanding charges, prevent any further fraud and start the process of getting you a new card.
+If you confirm that one or more transactions are fraudulent, we’ll text you a number to call to validate outstanding charges, prevent further fraud and start the process of getting you a new card.
 When you receive your new card, you’ll need to reregister your mobile phone number with the new card number in order to continue receiving text messages about potential fraudulent activity on your new card number.

 What do I do if my phone is lost or stolen?